Alp Arslan: Battle of Damghan and Alp Arslan's accession to the throne

 After the death of his father, Alp Arslan succeeded him as governor of Khorasan in 1059.
-His uncle Tughril died in 1063 and had designated his successor as Suleiman, Arslan's infant brother.
-Arslan and his uncle Kutalmish both contested this succession which was resolved at the battle of Damghan in 1063.
-Arslan defeated Kutalmish for the throne and succeeded on 27 April 1064 as sultan of the Seljuk Empire, thus becoming sole monarch of Persia from the river Oxus to the Tigris.
-In 1064 he led a campaign in Georgia during which he captured the regions between Tbilisi and the Çoruh river, Akhalkalaki and Alaverdi.
-Bagrat IV submitted to paying jizya to the Seljuks but the Georgians broke the agreement in 1065.
-Alp Arslan invaded Georgia again in 1068.
-He captured Tbilisi after a short battle and obtained the submission of Bagrat IV; however, the Georgians freed themselves from Seljuk rule around 1073–1074.
+His uncle Tughril died in 1063 and designated his successor as Suleiman, Alp Arslan's infant brother.
+Alp Arslan and his uncle Kutalmish both contested this succession which was resolved at the battle of Damghan in 1063.
+Alp Arslan defeated Kutalmish for the throne and succeeded on 27 April 1064 as sultan of the Seljuk Empire, thus becoming the sole monarch of Seljuk Empire from the river Oxus to the Tigris.